Zequez/reddit-placebot/README.md

 Change `users.example.json` to `users.json` and add your username and password of your account and all your throwaways.

+## The target.bmp file

+The target file must meet the following requirements:

+  - Format: BMP
+  - Dimensions: 1000x1000
+  - Compression: NONE!
+Should weight about 3mb, 4 bytes per color
+  - Colors: exactly the same colors used in the board
+  - Transparency: Color `#ff00ffff` is considered transparent (a bright purple color), and will be ignored by the bots

+You can check the colors on `colors.js`, but is easier to import `board.example.bmp` to your image editor, and use the eyedropper tool from there.
+You can use that image as a template and go from there too, covering parts that you don't use in `#ff00ffff`

+With an advanced image editor is recommended to have the board in a separate layer so you actually know what you're modifying.

 ## Target Drawing

 The bot downloads the board each time it's time to draw, so it only changes